 Circulation periods for reserve items are 4-hour (available to check out at the circulation desk) or Open Reserve (in-library use only, located on a browsable shelf on the main floor of the library).
 Certain collections, such as games, are eligible for a circulation period of 24 hours.
 Media items are only eligible for the 4-hour period.

 Email firstname.lastname@example.org or call the reserves associate at 413.559.5764 with any questions.

 Fill out the online form for all course materials you would like to place on reserve and all bookings you would like to schedule.
 Please do not submit a hold request through the Five College Library catalog using your login if you plan to put these items on reserve.
 We will request the items for you.

 Print items can be placed on reserve for the entire semester.
 Media items can be placed on reserve for two weeks.
 Indicate your two week period for each media item on the reserves request form, and staff will do their best to ensure availability.

 Instructors may place personal copies on reserve for the semester.
 A library bar code and reserve tape will be affixed to each.
 We will take reasonable precautions to protect and secure these items while on the reserve shelf, but they may become damaged when they are checked out/in use.
 The library cannot be held liable for damage due to normal wear and tear or for items that are missing.
 Items will be returned via campus mail at the end of the semester.

-Drop off any personal copies you would like to place on reserve for your course at the InfoBar, indicating to circulation staff that they must go to the reserves associate for processing.
-Affix the following information to these personal copies:
+Drop off any personal copies at the InfoBar and fill out the purple form, indicating to circulation staff that they must go to the reserves associate for processing.

 If an item that you wish to place on reserve is not owned by any of the Five Colleges, please contact your school librarian as soon as possible.
 Do not include these items on the reserves request form.